 22. Back to the Future

 For example, he must figure out how to get back to the future before his parents meet and fall in love, or he will cease to exist.
 Additionally, he must help his friend Doc Brown build a time machine out of a DeLorean car, using a complex equation that involves Einstein’s theory of relativity.
-As a result, “Back to the Future” is not only an entertaining movie, but also one that provides a number of opportunities for viewers to brush up on their math skills.
+As a result, “Back to the Future” is not only an entertaining movie, but also one that provides several opportunities for viewers to brush up on their math skills.
 RATED PG

 23. Standing Still